DragonSenses/job-tracker/journey.md

 **Important to note** that some methods bypass the middleware, in mongoose.
 See [Middleware](https://mongoosejs.com/docs/middleware.html).
 The method deleteOne() is a document middleware function where `this` refers to the document.

+# Front-End | Edit & Delete functionality

+Just like before we have to:

+- Create the action to dispatch
+- Create the function in appContext
+- Handle the action in the reducer to update the state

 ---